Chola invasion of Kalinga (1110): Causes

-The kingdom of Kalinga had been subdued in the first Chola invasion of Kalinga and the king had become a vassal of the Cholas paying an annual tribute to the Chola Emperor.
+The southern part of Eastern Ganga Dynasty had been subdued in the first Chola invasion of Kalinga and the king had become a vassal of the Cholas paying an annual tribute to the Chola Emperor.
 When the king of Kalinga, Anantavarman Chodaganga defaulted on payment for two years in a row, Kulothunga Chola I declared a war on him and appointed his Prime Minister and Commander-in-chief, Karunakara Tondaiman to lead an expedition to Kalinga.

 Events

 Karunakara Tondaiman set out from Kanchipuram in 1110 and crossing the Palar, Pennar, Krishna and Godavari, reached Kalinga.
 After destroying the elephant corps sent by Anantavarman to arrest his advance, Karunakara Tondaiman plundered and ravaged Kalinga.
-Anantavarman faced the Chola Army on the battlefield but was defeated and had to flee.
+Anantavarman faced the Chola Army on the battlefield but was defeated and had to flee.The expeditionary force returned with vast booty, but without being able to capture the king of Kalinga.